MicrosoftDocs/win32-pr.it-it/desktop-src/Multimedia/mciwndm-openinterface.md

 ## <a name="return-value"></a>Valore restituito

-Restituisce zero in caso di esito positivo o un errore.
+Restituisce zero in caso di esito positivo o un errore in caso contrario.

 ## <a name="requirements"></a>Requisiti